Mission & Work

 Prior to joining CBER, Daniela Rincon served as a Project Manager to UNLVSON Professor Dr. Barbara St. Pierre Schneider in the nursing research department.
 Daniela coached and developed the team members’ administrative and leadership skills along with hiring Pro-Staff and Student Workers, paying invoices, and managing budgets.
 Daniela is experienced not only in project management, but also Canvas and graphic design.

-CBER Guest Researchers and Graduate Assistants
+CBER Guest Researchers

 C.K.
 Miller, Ph.
 D.